 My latest book is called Putting Australia on the Map, and it tells the story of how the map that Captain Cook had with him was put together, piece by piece like a puzzle, by many intrepid sailors – most of them from the Netherlands (Holland).

 Cook got his first glimpse of Australia about 6am on the morning of 20th April 1770.
 But although he was the first European to lay eyes on the East Coast of our continent, Cook didn’t discover Australia.
 In fact he had a map of the country on board the Endeavour.
 It didn’t look like the map we know today.
 Tasmania and New Guinea were joined on to the mainland, and the east coast was just guesswork.
-Other navigators had been getting to know the western, northern and southern coasts for nearly 200 years.

 Putting Australia on the Map is illustrated with full colour pictures of gorgeous maps of the world over the centuries.
 It also includes the map that Cook himself charted as he sailed up the East Coast.